Quandamooka people

 The Quandamooka people are Aboriginal Australians who live around Moreton Bay in Southeastern Queensland.
 They are composed of three distinct tribes, the Nunukul, the Goenpul and the Ngugi, and they live primarily on Moreton and North Stradbroke Islands, that form the eastern side of the bay.
-Many of them were pushed out of their lands when the English colonial government established a penal colony near there in 1824.
+Many were pushed out of their lands when the English colonial government established a penal colony near there in 1824.
 Each group has its own language.
 A number of local food sources are utilised by the tribes.

 Name

 The term Quandamooka refers geographically to the southern Moreton Bay, the waters, islands and adjacent coastal areas of the mainland.

 The Nunukul and Goenpul tribes lived on Stradbroke Island, while the Ngugi tribe lived on Moreton Island.
 The Nunukul, Goenpul and Ngugi tribes together constitute the Quandamooka people.